npmcomponent/kelonye-ember-validate/Readme.md

 ```

-In addition, Em.Textfield and Em.Textarea have a .error class binding
+Requiring this also adds a .error class binding to Em.Textfield and Em.Textarea

 Testing
 ---